PonderLY/PC-GNN/README.md

 Run `python src/data_process.py` to pre-process the data.

 Kindly note that there may be two versions of node features for YelpChi.
 The old version has a dimension of 100 and the new version is 32.
-The performance of the new one is much higher than the old one.
 In our paper, the results are reported based on the old features.

 ## Usage